Bunborn/boggle/README.md

 A recommended dictionary file can be found in most Linux systems under **/usr/share/dict/words** (If you cannot find it there, type in this command into your Ubuntu machine - *sudo find / -name "words" -print* )

-Move this words file into your boggle directory and then run the following two commands to shorten the word list of illegal charcters.
+Move this words file into your boggle directory if it is not in /user/share/dict and then run the following two commands to shorten the word list of illegal charcters.
 You don't have to, but it is recommended!
+If you move the file, just remove the /user/share/dict/ from the script!

 1. grep -v "'" /usr/share/dict/words >> temp.txt